New Spanish loans drop through the current Pandemic

 Spanish Banks see net reduction in their loan books

-In total for the month 20.535 were redeemed or cancelled so for the first month in many the Banks in Spain saw a small net outflow to their mortgage books.
+In total for the month 20.535 were redeemed or cancelled.
+For the first month in many the Banks in Spain saw a small net outflow to their mortgage books.
 It can be anticipated this may be the trend for the next few months.